 ROTRL: Right Of The Red Line – This refers to Chef AJ’s Calorie Density Chart..it specifies Average Calories per pound and Whole Food Plants Right of a Red Line vertically drawn down the chart, which are Avocados, Nuts, Seeds, Nut Butters, Tahini, Refined Complex Carbohydrates(Ice Cream, Bread, Cheese, Sugar), Dairy and All Oils and all have between 750 – 4000 calories per pound.

 Do I have a meal plan/menu?: No, I don’t.
 What I do have is Sober Eating – A Support Tool Kit comprised of various resources that have and is still helping me learn sustainability on this journey of eating Salt Oil Flour Alcohol Sugar Free(SOFAS Free) Whole Food Plant Exclusive or Sober Eating.
 Click the following link to see it: https://eatingformyl1fe.wordpress.com/sober-eating-a-support-tool-kit/ I also eagerly spend time watching all sorts of cooking shows and diligently look for meal ideas online and then sometimes, I get “I wonder what would happen if I” moments and I’m off to the..kitchen.
-The main regularity I have is that I usually have leafy greens/veggies as a first meal of the day, followed by a starch and 6-7 20oz bottles of water throughout the day.
+The main regularity I have is that I generally have leafy greens/veggies as a first meal of the day, followed by a starch, repeat as body calls for fuel and 6-7 20oz bottles of water throughout the day.

 What spices do I use?: I use all sorts of salt, oil and sugar Free spices and seasonings.
 Feel free to click the following for my go-to salt substitutes: Benson’s Table Tasty and/or Mrs. Dash Table Blend.

 What’s my exercise routine?: I don’t have an exercise routine as of yet.
+I’ve been intentional about not including an exercise routine while the weight dropped as I know I can’t outrun what I put in my mouth.
 This weight, so far, has dropped from specifically eating SOFAS Free Whole Food Plants Exclusive, LOTRL (or Low Caloric Density Specific).

 What’s my goal weight?: I don’t have a goal weight.
-I’ve been learning that, with this way of eating, my body will naturally find a weight it’s comfortable at, and adjust accordingly once my level of daily movement goes up, and I’m happy to let my body do what it does.
+As a Refined Food Addict and Overeater in Recovery, abstaining from Salt, Oil, Flour, Alcohol and Sugar assists in preventing me from being triggered to overeat, so this is lifestyle medicine for me, not about weight.
+I’ve been learning that, with this way of eating, my body will naturally find a weight it’s comfortable at, and adjust accordingly once my level of daily movement goes up, and I’m happy to let my body do so.

-What’s a sample day of meals look like for me?: So far, the most routine I have in my days are that I generally eat a first meal that contains leafy greens/veggies, followed by starch and 6-7 20oz bottles of water.
+What’s a sample day of meals look like for me?: So far, the most routine I have in my days are that I generally eat a first meal that contains leafy greens/veggies, followed by starch, repeat as my body calls for fuel, and 6-7 20oz bottles of water.

 How tall am I?: 5’6